 On the basis of the description on a coin, archaeologists have identified that Emperor Maxentius erected the temple in 307 AD in honour of his son.
 The temple has an age-old bronze door and the lock still works.
 Emperor Maxentius’ son Romulus died in 309 at age four and was deified as a God.
 It was believed by medieval sources that this temple was built by Maxentius in memory of his son and other recently deceased family members.

 Other Notable Features of Roman Forum

 Temple of Saturn, Arch of Septimius Severus and the Temple of Castor and Pollux are some of the other focus points.

-Visitors can buy tickets online here or at the ticket office near the entrance.
-Your ticket allows a single entry to the Colosseum and Palatine Hill as well as Roman Forum, .
-The ticket is valid for two consecutive days which is very helpful.
+Visitors can buy entry tickets online or at the ticket office near the entrance.
+Your ticket allows a single entry to the Colosseum and Palatine Hill as well as Roman Forum.
+The ticket is valid for two consecutive days which is a helpful feature.